phooky/contact-tracing-ble/README.md

-This is a rough implementation of the jointly developed [Apple/Google bluetooth exposure notification specification](https://www.apple.com/covid19/contacttracing), formerly know as contact tracing.
+This is a rough implementation of the jointly developed [Apple/Google bluetooth exposure notification specification](https://www.apple.com/covid19/contacttracing), formerly known as contact tracing.
 The current implementation covers v1.1.

 This implementation interacts directly with the HCI; it is not intended to be run in parallel with another bluetooth daemon.
 It's recommended that you stop the